Other Youth Topics

 Federal Programs to End Homelessness

-There are many federal programs that are designed to help prevent and end homelessness.
-Some are specifically targeted toward this goal, while others, referred to as "mainstream programs" are available to all low-income persons who meet eligibility criteria.
-Click on "Departments" on the page to learn about what different departments are doing to end homelessness.
+Many federal programs are designed to help prevent and end homelessness.
+Some are specifically targeted toward this goal, whereas others, referred to as “mainstream programs,” are available to all low-income persons who meet eligibility criteria.
+Select each agency’s name on this page to learn about what different agencies are doing to end homelessness.

 Other Resources on this Topic